hapham258/PF_vs_EKF_for_Landmark_Localization/README.md

 Performance Comparison of Particle Filter and Extended Kalman Filter for Landmark-based Localization, implemented in Matlab.

 ## Summary
-This work is my assignment in the course Artificial Intelligence, taught by Dr. Cuong Pham-Viet.
+This work is my assignment in the course Artificial Intelligence, taught by Dr. Viet-Cuong Pham.

 ## Results
 <p align="center">